Disabled Veteran Outreach Program-DVOP

 The Employment Services job family consists of four levels which are distinguished based on the complexity of the specific assignment and the level of expertise required for the delivery of workforce one-stop services.

 This is the specialist level of this job family where incumbents are routinely assigned responsibilities for advanced level work in employment supportive activities and one-stop coordination functions.
 They can be assigned lead workers or backup supervisors to Level I or Level II employees.
 This will include a high degree of independence in completing work assignments and making decisions concerning various employment supportive activities.
 Responsibilities may include providing training on unemployment insurance functions; employment services; veteran services; or social services requirements; and reviewing assigned work of others.
 Adjudication responsibilities may be assigned in the unemployment insurance function.
 Staff assigned as Veterans representatives should be familiar with Veterans Employment programs to include the U.S. Department of Veteran Affairs training programs.

-Education and Experience Requirements at this level require five years of experience in employment services, career or vocational guidance and counseling, personnel, recruitment, training, customer services or social services related work; or an equivalent combination of education and experience substituting thirty semester hours from an accredited college or university for each year of the required work experience.
+Level III: Education and Experience Requirements at this level require five years of experience in employment services, career or vocational guidance and counseling, personnel, recruitment, training, customer services or social services related work; or an equivalent combination of education and experience substituting thirty semester hours from an accredited college or university for each year of the required work experience.